Have you ever noticed that some URLs start with http://, while others start with https://?

 How can I get an SSL certificate for my website?

 The first step is to determine what type of certificate you need.
-For example, if host content in multiple platforms (on separate domains/subdomains) it may mean that you need different SSL certificates.
+For example, if hosting content on multiple platforms (on separate domains/subdomains) it may mean that you need different SSL certificates.

-For most, a standard SSL certificate will cover your content, but for companies in a regulated industry -- such as finance, and insurance -- it may be worth talking with I.T. because there are specific requirements within your industry that specify the type of SSL certificate you need.
+For most, a standard SSL certificate will cover your content.
+But for companies in a regulated industry — such as finance or insurance — it may be worth talking with your I.T. team to ensure you’re meeting the specific SSL certificate requirements set within your industry.

-The cost of SSL certificates vary, but you can get a free certificate or pay a few hundred dollars per month to obtain a custom certificate.
-On the free side -- Let's Encrypt offers certificates at no cost but I would strongly recommend that you have someone knowledgable about the DNS and technical setup of your website to help with this.
-These certificates will also expire every 90-days, so you'll need to make sure they stay up to date.
+The costs of SSL certificates vary, but you can get a free certificate or pay per month to obtain a custom certificate.
+On the free side — Let's Encrypt offers certificates at no cost, but I would strongly recommend that you have someone knowledgeable about the DNS and technical setup of your website to help.
+These certificates will also expire every 90 days, so make sure they stay up to date.

 One of the other key considerations is the validity period of a certification.
-Most standard SSL certificates that you purchase are available for one to two years by default, but if you're looking for longer-term options, then look into more advanced certificates that offer longer time periods.
+Most standard SSL certificates that you purchase are available for one to two years by default, but if you're looking for longer-term options, consider more advanced certificates that offer longer time periods.